Eiheiji, Fukui: History

 Eiheiji is part of ancient Echizen Province, and has been populated since the Japanese Paleolithic period.
 Numerous Kofun period remains have been found in the area, which was part of a large shōen in the Heian period.
 During the Kamakura period, in 1244, the monk Dōgen established the Sōtō Zen monastery of Eihei-ji, and the present town developed as a monzen-machi town attached to the temple.
 During the Edo period, the area was part of the holdings of Fukui Domain.
 Following the Meiji restoration, it was organised into part of Yoshida District in Fukui Prefecture.
 With the establishment of the modern municipalities system on April 1, 1889, the villages of Shihidani, Shimoshihi and Jōhō-ji were established.
 These villages were merged to form the village of Shihi on March 1, 1954.
 On September 1, 1962 Shihi was raised to town status, and was renamed Eiheiji.

 On February 13, 2006 the town of Matsuoka and the village of Kamishihi, both from Yoshida District, were merged into the town of Eiheiji.

 Economy

-Eiheiji's economy is heavily reliant on the flow of tourists and pilgrims to the Eihei-ji temple, which serves as a sizable seminary for the St. Zen faith.
+Eiheiji's economy is heavily reliant on the flow of tourists and pilgrims to the Eihei-ji temple, which serves as a sizable seminary for the Soto Zen faith.

 Aoyama Harp, the only harp manufacturer in Japan, is located in Eiheiji.